Thorazine/location/readme.md

-# Location reverser
+# Geo data to Geo location
-Get a complete location set from coordinates, address, postal code or IP.
+Get a complete standardized location php array or object from coordinates, address, postal code or IP.
 Through the Location Facade you can request the Google and IpInfo API to return the address of a visitor on your website.
 This script works out of the box, no need for any keys or registrations.

 ## What you should keep in mind

 This script uses the Google an IpInfo API to request information.
-Especially with the Ip API there is margin for error.
+Especially with the IP API there is margin for error.
 The Google API is quite accurate and does most of the heavy lifting.
 However, please don't use this data as fact but rather as indication.